+Based on the findings of this study, it can be said that Bloom's Theory of school learning is applicable to the learning of geometry in Secondary School especially with respect to cognitive achievement.
+That is to say that when they come into a learning situation with high levels of necessary cognitive entry characteristics, they will attain high levels of cognitive achievement.
 It would seems that any student with learning difficulties in topics that make up CEC (Fraction, decimal and Algebraic fraction, Algebraic Process, Angles and triangle, Trigonometry, Specifying Bearing, presentation of bearing with diagram, cosine rule and Sine rule) may not be able to solve problems on bearing and distances adequately.
 Abadom's (1993) explanation on the relationship between CEC and cognitive achievement paints a plausible picture of what goes on in the teaching learning situation.
-According to Abadom:
+In her view:-

 The partially enhanced CEC and control groups had a more complex learning situation.
 Many of them had to learn the process and figure out what was being done when each of those pre requisite skills was being brought into the solution of the problem.
 From the beginning, too many of the students in the two groups had more learning difficulties as they progress in the target learning tasks.
-The misunderstanding or difficulty encountered with any of the sub skills or process further complicated the learning.
+The misunderstanding or difficulty encountered with any of the sub - skills or process further complicated the learning.

-This explains the reason why positive relationships exist among the CECs and finally with the criterion task, bearing and distances.
+This explains the reason while positive relationships exist among the CECs and finally with the criterion task, bearing and distances.